 The output of the QoS queues go to a Packet Scheduler, which decides which queue is to be serviced based upon the PHB (negotiated between the CCAP Core and RPD) of the PSP flow that carried the DOCSIS frames.
 The Packet Scheduler is also responsible for inserting DOCSIS SYNC messages within the time interval specified by the GCP protocol.
-The RPD SHOULD support a downstream packet scheduler with strict priority queue arbitration.
-The RPD MAY support packet scheduler with queue scheduling arbitration that differs from strict priority scheduling.
+The Packet Scheduler SHOULD support a strict priority scheduler.
+The Packet Scheduler MAY support other queue scheduling logic.